MainulDip/iOS-study/101-uikit-storyborad-1.md

 // ex : class CustomViewController : UIViewController {...}
 let customViewController = method.thatReturnUIViewController as!
 CustomViewController // forced DownCasting as the custom class
-// send values as class parameter or something else cutomViewController.props = newValue
+// send values as class parameter or something else customViewController.props = newValue
 ```
 ### Optional Unwrapping, Optional Binding, Nil Coalescing Operations (??):
-- Optional Unwrapping: optional!
+- Optional Unwrapping: `optionalVariable!`
-- Optional Binding : if let safeOptional = optional { do something with safeOptional if it is really not nil }
+- Optional Binding :
+ - `if let safeOptional = optional { do something with safeOptional if it is really not nil }`
-- Nil Coalescing Operator : return optional ?? "some other value if optional is nil"
+- Nil Coalescing Operator | `??` : return optional ?? "some other value if optional is nil"

 ### Optional Struct and Optional Chaining:
 Anything can be optional.
 Structs are treated as a Type, it can be optional too.